peytonrunyan/peytonrunyan/README.md

 📝 **Blogs**

 I like to write occasionally.
-Here are a few of posts that you might enjoy:
+Here are a few posts that you might enjoy:

 [Introduction to Calibration Curves](https://peyton-runyan.ltrdrp.com/c/introduction-to-calibration-curves-1)